Hamza bin Laden: Death of his father

-Death
+Claims of death

-On 31 July 2019, The New York Times and other news organizations quoted unnamed American officials as saying bin Laden would be killed in the first two years of the Trump Administration, which began on 20 January 2017.
+On 31 July 2019, The New York Times and other news organizations quoted unnamed American officials as saying bin Laden was killed in the first two years of the Trump Administration, which began on 20 January 2017.
 At the time, intelligence agencies were unable to confirm his death and, in February 2019, the U.S. State Department issued a $1 million reward for information leading to bin Laden's whereabouts.
 On 14 September 2019, U.S. President Donald Trump confirmed that bin Laden had been killed in a U.S. counterterrorism operation in the Afghanistan/Pakistan region.
 Other details were not disclosed.

 Afghan journalist Bilal Sarwary stated that bin Laden was most likely killed in the Geru district in the Ghazni province of Afghanistan.

 Maryam, Hamza bin Laden's widow and the daughter of the Egyptian high-ranking member of al-Qaeda Abdullah Ahmed Abdullah (nom de guerre Abu Muhammed al-Masri), was killed in August 2020 in Tehran, Iran alongside her father.
 This has been denied by Iran.

 In September 2024, the National Mobilization Front (NMF), a resistance group fighting against the Afghan Taliban, claimed that bin Laden was still alive.
 He allegedly moved to the Dara Abdullah Khel district in Panjshir, where he leads al-Qaeda in Afghanistan along with his brother Abdullah, preparing attacks.

+On 10 September 2026, As-Sahab released a video which featured Hamza bin Laden but did not indicate whether he is dead or alive.